-Linear permanent magnet brakes are a fail safe, power free, deceleration system that is used in conjunction with a metal reaction plate.
+Linear permanent magnet brakes, also known as eddy current brakes, are a fail safe, power free, deceleration system that is used in conjunction with a metal reaction plate.
 Ceramic or rare earth magnets are bonded to a steel back iron plate.
 No input power is required.

 They are used in applications such as baggage handling and people moving systems, inclined material transfer lines and amusement park rides to reduce the velocity of the payload to almost zero speed.